Leelakrishna2091997/Leelakrishna2091997/README.md

 <!-- <img align="right" alt="Coding" width="400" src="https://cdn.dribbble.com/users/1162077/screenshots/3848914/programmer.gif"> -->

-- 👋 Hi, I’m Jayantha Nanduri currently pursuing Master's in Computer Science at Northeastern University, Boston.
+- 👋 Hi, I'm Leelakrishna, currently pursuing a master's degree in Computer Science at Northeastern University (NEU).

-- 👀 Machine Learning Engineer with 2+ years of experience in Banking and Financial Technology.
-Skilled in developing scalable, efficient cloud-based Machine Learning projects using Python, PyTorch, Node.js, Docker, Kubernetes, and AWS.
+- 👀 Full Stack Engineer with 4+ years of experience and background in the Financial technology, E-commerce, Supply chain and Crypto industries.

-- 💞️ My passion lies in applying the comprehensive knowledge I've accumulated in machine learning to address real-world challenges effectively.
-I am particularly interested in integrating machine learning techniques with traditional algorithms to achieve significant performance improvements.
+- 💞️ My passion lies in applying the comprehensive knowledge working on distributed systems and skilled in developing scalable, containerized cloud-based solutions leveraging technologies such as Python, AI, React, Spring Boot, Kubernates and AWS.
-- 🌱 I’m currently learning about LLMs, RAGs and how to trian them using AWS SageMaker.
 <!-- ##- 📫 How to reach me: Connect with me on <a href="https://www.linkedin.com/in/jayantha-nanduri/" target="_blank">LinkedIn</a> or send me an email at <a href="mailto:jayantha.nanduri@gmail.com">jayantha.nanduri@gmail.com</a>.
 I'm open to exploring opportunities for data projects and collaborations! -->
 ## Contact details
 <p>